 The paid internships yield a salary of approximately $6,000–$8,000.
 The competitive teaching assistantship and project assistantship appointments waive a semester of tuition (students teach for only one semester) and also pay a stipend of several thousand dollars.

-For additional information on tuition and fees, please click here and you will be linked to the registrar’s website.
+For information on tuition and fees, please click here and you will be linked to the registrar’s website.
+Use the Business Masters category under Student Career.

 All questions should be directed to Kristen Fuhremann, director, at email@example.com.